-Ninety-four to 100 estimated pairs of least terns established 109 nests with 198 eggs at the D Street Fill in 2018.
-The average clutch size was 1.82 eggs per nest with 87 two-egg clutches, 21 single egg clutches, and one three-egg clutch (Table 1).
-This average clutch size was lower than the 2.15 recorded by Massey in her initial study of least tern breeding biology (1974) but above the 1.63 average recorded at this site over the ten previous years (Appendix C).
+Fifty-five to 72 estimated pairs of least terns established 104 nests with 129 eggs at the D Street Fill in 2019.
+The average clutch size was 1.24 eggs per nest with 25 two-egg clutches, and 79 single egg clutches (Table 1).
+This average clutch size was among the lowest recorded at this site, much lower than the 2.15 recorded by Massey in her initial study of least tern breeding biology (1974) and the 1.63 average recorded at this site over the ten previous years (Appendix C).
 Reduced average clutch sizes have been noted to indicate locally reduced food availability (Atwood and Kelly 1984).